 If you have a cat, you know that they want to be able to go in and out of the house as they please.
 And while you might not mind letting them in and out all day long, it can get a bit annoying (not to mention, drafty).
 The solution?

 A cat door!
 Installing a cat door in your wooden door is actually pretty easy, and it will make your life (and your cat’s) a lot easier.
 Here’s how to do it:

 1. Start by measuring the opening in your door where you want to install the cat door.
 You’ll need to know the width and height so that you can purchase the right size of cat door.
 2. Cut a hole in the door using a jigsaw or sawzall.

 The hole should be slightly smaller than the actual size of the cat door so that it fits snugly into place.
-3. Install the frame of the cat door into the hole that you just cut.
-Make sure that it is level and secure before moving on to step 4.

 4. Attach the actual flap of the cat door to the frame.
 Again, make sure everything is level and secure before letting your kitty loose!

 If you have a cat, or are considering getting one, you may be wondering if you should install a cat door in an interior door.
 There are several things to consider before making this decision.

 The first thing to think about is whether or not your cat will actually use the door.

 Some cats are timid and may not feel comfortable going through a door that leads to an unknown space.
 Others may be curious and adventurous, and would love to have their own secret passage!
 If you’re not sure whether or not your cat would use the door, you could try installing it in a small room like a laundry room or bathroom, to see if they take to it.